 The survey report needs to include all the information required by Rule 8.2.
 There are four commonly occurring requisitions issued under M19B:

 - Horizontal Orientation – The survey report should confirm how the correct orientation has been maintained throughout the survey.
-Read more information about Proving and Verifying Orientation.
+Read more information about obtaining and proving orientation.

 - Reporting of Old Marks - Surveyors are required to include in their survey report an assessment of the adequacy of the number and location of old survey marks used to define boundaries and information about old survey marks not located or reasons why they were not searched for (Rules 8.2(a)(viii) and (vii)).

 - Bearing Corrections – The survey report should adequately explain the basis for any bearing adjustment applied to an adopted bearing (Rule 8.2(a)(ii)).Care should be taken to ensure the reported bearing corrections reconcile with the bearing corrections shown on the survey header (Rule 9.3(b)).

 - Incorrect Survey Report - Ensure the correct survey report has been attached and there are no pages missing from the report.

 Ensure that the adopted vector is in terms of the source CSD (Rule 8.4).
 In order to comply, full investigation and reporting of pre-validation errors C483, C445 and C455 is required.
 Care should also be taken to ensure that the adopted source shown in the Mark and Vector Report references the most recent CSD to measure or calculate the adopted vector.